lucoiso/install-vulkan-sdk-action/README.md

 # Github Action: Install Vulkan SDK <!-- omit in toc -->

-A Github Action to install the Vulkan SDK and it's runtime.
+A Github Action to install the Vulkan SDK and runtime library.
+It also supports installing SwiftShader and Lavapipe software rasterizers.

 ## Contents <!-- omit in toc -->